Germany's Russia policy dealt a blow by Kremlin's escalation | DW | 22.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Germany's historic Russia policy, which has been focused on "special relationship" diplomacy and economic ties rather than confrontation, has been struck a blow by Russia's escalation.
-What now for Scholz's government?
+What now for Berlin?

 At the start of his time in office in December, he was describing the gas pipeline in the Baltic Sea — recently completed but not yet online — as a purely private economic project, even though it is owned by a company that the Russian state has a controlling stake in.
 On Tuesday morning, Nord Stream 2 proved to be the political tool that many — especially the US government — had always seen it as.